 Does your company use social media to promote your services and products and engage with customers?
 Are your employees responsible for posting and adding content on your company’s social media pages?
 If so, does the company have clear policies in place to protect its ownership of the social media accounts?
 With the rise of social media marketing, it is essential that companies manage and protect their business’ social media accounts.

-- Social media account names: Businesses should create company-owned and company-named social media accounts.
+- Social media account names: Businesses should create company-owned and company-named social media accounts linked to the business’ website.
 This prevents confusion regarding the ownership of the accounts and its subsequent followers, and prevents an employee’s name or employee’s personal social media account from becoming associated with the company’s social media account, creating a clear separation between the employee’s and business’ social media accounts.

 - Employment contracts: Employers should include provisions addressing social media account ownership in employment contracts.
 This is especially important when a company hires an employee specifically because of that person’s strong social media presence, or when a business allows an employee to use his/her personal social media account to advertise the business.

-- Written policies and guidelines: Employers should create written policies regarding ownership of social media accounts and guidelines on how employees should handle these accounts.
+- Written policies and guidelines: Employers should create written policies, signed by employees to acknowledge review and/or receipt, regarding ownership of social media accounts and guidelines on how employees should handle these accounts.
 Clearly written and communicated guidelines help to ensure employees are aware social media accounts are owned by the company and to ensure employees know what conduct is acceptable.
 At a minimum, the guidelines should clarify that employees are: